cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/code_generation.md

 ## Installation

 > At present, the Kitex command-line tool does not support the Windows environment.
-It is expected to be supported in version 0.5.1.

 Kitex code generation relies on thriftgo and protoc compilers.
 You need to install the corresponding compilers first: [thriftgo](https://github.com/cloudwego/thriftgo) or [protoc](https://github.com/protocolbuffers/protobuf/releases).